 Also, you can call the company’s receptionist or customer care person to ask for the name and contact information of the hiring manager or the person conducting the recruitment for advertised positions.

 If you still can’t get the right contact information of the hiring person, do extra research online to find out the company’s personnel and their contact information.
 Start by visiting the About Us section on the company’s website to see if they’ve included the HR manager’s name on the list of the company’s management team.
 The other option is to visit the LinkedIn profile of the company to get the HR manager’s contact information or a connection to the person you’re looking for.

-Thank you for reading CFI’s guide to how to address a letter.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide on how to address a letter.
 To keep learning and advancing your career, the following resources will be helpful: